citp/privacy-policy-historical/f/fr/fre/freshbooks.com.md

 ### TRUSTe Privacy Seal

-FreshBooks has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with [TRUSTe's program requirements](https://www.truste.com/privacy-program-requirements/) including transparency, accountability and choice regarding the collection and use of your personal information.
-TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
+FreshBooks has been awarded TRUSTe’s Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with [TRUSTe’s program requirements](https://www.truste.com/privacy-program-requirements/) including transparency, accountability and choice regarding the collection and use of your personal information.
+TRUSTe’s mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
 If you have questions or complaints regarding our privacy policy or practices, please contact us at privacy@freshbooks.com.
 If you are not satisfied with our response you can contact TRUSTe [here](https://feedback-form.truste.com/watchdog/request).
-The TRUSTe program covers only information that is collected through this Web site, and does not cover information that may be submitted by a Subscribers’ Customers & staff or collected through software downloaded from the site.
+The TRUSTe program covers only information that is collected through this Web site: www.freshbooks.com, and does not cover information that may be submitted by a Subscribers’ Customers & staff or collected through software downloaded from the site or our mobile application.

-### Account Deletion

-FreshBooks is a complex business network that connects millions of users.
-FreshBooks  manages a business eco system that brings together contractors, companies and customers.
-This network relies on the exchange and sharing of information that is important to others in your network.
-Tracked hours, sent invoices, paid invoices, contractor invoices are all vital to other people that work with you.
-These are the official history of work done and moneys paid.

-The complexity and connected nature of the system requires that this history exists in perpetuity to accommodate proper function and accounting for the other systems that you have connected to via contracting hours, invoices, estimates.
-FreshBooks cannot guarantee the deletion of all your information.

-When a customer chooses to close an account we will remove your information from our marketing and billing systems.
-This will ensure that there are not further mailings or billings directed towards the canceled user.

-As we continue to refine FreshBooks we will establish a method for the complete removal of all user information from the system without breaking accepted accounting principles for other connected FreshBooks accounts.
-This document will evolve as these new methods are defined and tested for permanent account deletion.
-Users wishing to be notified when this development is complete can indicate their wishes via support @ freshbooks.com or 1.866.303.6061.

 ### Notification of Privacy Statement Changes